santiagosayshey/DigiBrain/Content/Projects/Factorio/Hive Mind Planet Ideas.md

 Defeating straggler ants allows the player to harvest their carcasses, which can be broken down into three essential components:

 - **Reinforced Chitin Plates**: The processed form of their exceptional exoskeletons, serving as a primary building material
+    - When recycled: Breaks down into 2 Iron Plates and 1 Copper Plate
 - **Neural Matrix Clusters**: Fragments of their quantum-enabled neural tissue, still retaining trace amounts of entanglement properties
+    - When recycled: Returns to its original form as Neural Matrix Clusters.
 - **Hydrocarbon Sacs**: Specialized organs containing concentrated biological hydrocarbons
+    - When recycled: Returns to its original form as Hydrocarbon Sacs.

 ## The Organic Synthesizer